Amorano/Jovimetrix/README.md

 ## UPDATES

+**2024/09/21** @1.2.40:
+* Colorizer panel ported to new frontend.
+* numerical bit conversion for Number fields, String fields (character bits) and Image fields (pixels on/off)
+* new `COLOR MEANS` node will generate color palettes of the top-k colors of an input
+* new `BIT SPLIT` node will turn inputs into streams of bits used for modulation and triggering of other inputs

+* Officially Supported Versions:
+  * ComfyUI 0.1.3+
+  * ComfyUI Frontend 1.2.40+

 **2024/09/18** @1.2.39:
 * `COMPARISON` node updated to support NONE for all inputs
 * Fixed bad inputs for IMAGE/MASK where they were compound use on slots